DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

    The reuse of the string type made it unclear of what the tooth identifier represented, and it affected the readability of our code.

    This is a clear example of [primitive obsession](https://refactoring.guru/smells/primitive-obsession).
-   In this post we will describe how we mitigated this problem in the context of ASP.Net Webb API where we use Entity Framework.
+   In this post we will describe how we mitigated this problem in the context of ASP.Net Web API where we use Entity Framework.

    ### ToothIdentifier
    First of all, we introduced new model, ToothIdentifier.
 The model includes validation to get rid of duplicating the same code over and over again.